 A couple of years ago when I first started freelance writing, the constant sitting resulted in major back pain.
 Our bodies aren’t made for sitting long periods.

 They also aren’t made for hunching over a laptop.
 Get an ergonomic office chair, that adjusts to your height.
 Place books under your laptop so it’s at eye height and connect a keyboard to type on.
 Also use a mouse.
 A small outlay now will save you hundreds of dollars spent at the chiro.

 3. Stand up

 It’s very easy to forget to stand up and walk around.
 Try to think of opportunities to stand while working, for example, when talking on the phone.
 Start the day with some form of exercise and make sure you get outside and go for a walk.

 It’s very tempting to leave everything in the box that you bought home from the office, but let’s face it, we could be living like this till October.
 Get organised.

-Buy some shelves and if you can, a desk with draws.
+Buy some shelves and if you can, a desk with drawers.
 Unsubscribe from the emails you receive that you don’t need.
 Scan the receipts and important paperwork and organise them in a folder online.
 Get a rubbish bin and empty it!